SebastianoPadovan/Planetary-Data/README.md

 # Planetary-Data
- A python dictionary/class with referenced and self-consistent planetary data.
+ A python class with referenced and self-consistent planetary data.
  The project also contain some useful physical constants and factors.

 FORMAT